pachyderm/docs-content/latest/run-commands/pachctl_list_commit.md

   -n, --number int        list only this many commits; if set to zero, list all commits
-      --origin string     only return commits of a specific type -o, --output string     Output format when --raw is set: "json" or "yaml" (default "json") --project string    Project in which commit is located. (default "joins") --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
+      --origin string     only return commits of a specific type -o, --output string     Output format when --raw is set: "json" or "yaml" (default "json") --project string    Project in which commit is located. (default "openCV") --raw               Disable pretty printing; serialize data structures to an encoding such as json or yaml
 ```